SchwarzIT/onyx/.changeset/fifty-rivers-hope.md

 "sit-onyx": minor
 ---

-bug(onyx-grid): fixed grid-center not working when used with temporary sidebar
+fix(onyx-grid): fixed grid-center not working when used with temporary sidebar